-The lessons and activities in this guide are created and adapted by Jeanine Tesch in partnership with Playhouse Square's Education Department.
+The lessons and activities in this guide are created and adapted by Jeanine Tesch and updated by Tami Doyle in partnership with Playhouse Square's Education Department.
 Excerpts from the self-produced Axis Theatre Company guide for Somebody Loves You, Mr. Hatch are also included.